Human Services (HN)

 HN377: Studies in Child and Adolescent Development

 This course explores the various aspects of child and adolescent development, including the psychological, social, emotional, cognitive, and biological changes specific to these age groups.
 You will identify milestones of development, typical and atypical behavior, and the interrelationship between the person, family, and community.
-Using real-world scenarios, you will design ethical interventions based on theoretical and practical knowledge of development.
+You will also discuss the internal and external influences of development.
+You will apply theoretical and practical knowledge that impacts child and adolescent development.

 Quarter Credit Hours: 6 | Prerequisite: None